kyungjae-lee/engineers-notebook/mcu-peripheral-drivers/spi-application-3.md

 	GPIO_Handle_TypeDef GPIOBtn;

 	/* Zero-out all the fields in the structures (Very important!
 GPIOLed and GPIOBtn
-	 * are local variables whose members may be filled with garbage values before
+	 * is a local variables whose members may be filled with garbage values before
 	 * initialization.
 These garbage values may set (corrupt) the bit fields that
 	 * you did not touch assuming that they will be 0 by default.
 Do NOT make this
 	 * mistake!